KVGS: Adult hits (2011–2015)

 On October 20, 2011, soon after Beasley Broadcast Group bought the station and KOAS, KVGS ended its alternative rock format and flipped to adult hits as 107.9 Bob-FM.
 This returned the format to Las Vegas since KKJJ flipped from Jack FM to a simulcast of KXNT as KXNT-FM.

 Hot adult contemporary (2015–2022)

-On January 12, 2015, at 3 p.m., after a skit depicting Bob "selling" the station (and "selling" its library of 1980s music to sister station KKLZ) because he was leaving Las Vegas, the station flipped to hot adult contemporary as Star 107.9.
+On January 12, 2015, at 3 pm, after a skit depicting Bob "selling" the station (and "selling" its library of 1980s music to sister station KKLZ) because he was leaving Las Vegas, the station flipped to hot adult contemporary as Star 107.9.
 The new format competes primarily with the market leading KMXB.
 In July, the station subsequently picked up former KMXB morning host Mark DiCiero, but he left the station in March 2016.
 KVGS then picked up the syndicated "Brooke & Jubal in the Morning" from KQMV in Seattle in July 2016.